klepsydra-technologies/kpsr-tutorial/README.md

+# kpsr-tutorial

 <p align="right">
   <img width="25%" height="25%"src="./images/klepsydra_logo.jpg">
 </p>

-# kpsr-tutorial

 Public tutorial for using Klepsydra API.
-It consists of three chapters:
+It consists of four chapters:

 * [Chapter 1](./tutorials/chapter1.md) covers the core API of Klepsydra.
     * [Annex A](./tutorials/chapter1_annexA.md) covers how to pass a function as a parameter, paying special attention to different lambda function approaches.
     * [Annex B](./tutorials/chapter1_annexB.md) covers publisher and subscriber arguments.
-* [Chapter 2](./tutorials/chapter2.md) covers the ROS connection API.
+* [Chapter 2](./tutorials/chapter2.md) covers the ZMQ connection API.
 * [Chapter 3](./tutorials/chapter3.md) cover the code generator tool.
-It shows how to create a small application and build up to integrate with middlewares like ROS, ZMQ.
+It shows how to create a small application and build up to integrate with middlewares like ZMQ.
 * [Chapter 4](./tutorials/chapter4.md) covers the state machine.

-Each chapter has its corresponding code in the [examples](./examples) folder.
+Each chapter has its corresponding code in the [examples'](./examples) folder.
 Note, chapter 3 examples for basic code generator are in the core [examples/core](./examples/core) folder while the location of middleware specific examples is noted in the respective tutorial sections.

 # Installation Instructions

 ## System dependencies

 * Ubuntu 18.04 or above
-* ROS Indigo or above (optional)
 * CMake 3.5.1 or above
 * gcc for C++11 5.4.0 or above
 * Google Tests (<https://github.com/klepsydra-technologies/googletest>)